robinilla/HYs-modeling-evaluation/README.md

-# Title: Evaluation of modeling approaches to account for hunting data variability across large spatial scales
+# Title: Evaluation of modeling approaches to account for hunting data idiosyncrasies across large spatial scales
-#### Submitted to: Diversity and Distributions
+#### Current journal submission: Diversity and Distributions
-#### Date: 03/12/2025 (mm/dd/yyyy)
+#### Submission date: 03 Dec 2025
 #### Authors: Not provided until the article is accepted for publishing.

 The following files are provided in order to make reproducible the analysis developed: